Kingsford-Group/vsbo/README.md

 * `F_rank_*.npy`: Sorted variables for each variable selection step based on their importance scores
 * `F_chosen_*.npy`: the chosen variables for each variable selection step.

+To run SAASBO, please see the instructions in the folder `./saasbo_scripts`

 Every other baseline has four output files: